eclipse-tractusx/item-relationship-service/docs/concept/#266-IRS-testing-with-dynamicData/#266-IRS-testing-with-dynamic-data.md

 Therefore, it has to be discussed if a test approach for DIL-features with dynamic data is necessary and relevant at all.

-## How to run performance tests with "dynamic testdata"? **WIP**
+## How to run duration and load tests with "dynamic testdata"? **WIP**
-TBD: take from part one with bigger depth and check runtime, amount of finished "asyncFetchedItems = completed".
-* To observe the performance topic the expected duration of jobs complete should be set dependent on the amount of requested aspects and the depth.
+Current cucumber tests have already a timeout step in use to wait for the job to COMPLETE within a given time.
+This can be adjusted for each test.

+Currently the load test is set up as one request which is requested a given amount of times.
+For this the given globalAssetId + BPN can be set.
+The test can be adjusted with more aspects and higher _depth_ but this is not dependent on kind of data provision.
+This procedure can be adjusted with more requested aspects but no big changes necessary.

 Hints:
+* Concept for performance and duration issues the amount of AAS data used for testing could be configured for a specific environment (DEV, INT, STABLE, etc.)
 * Basis set of constraints are defined and implemented in cucumber tests and could be extended later on.
-* Concept for performance and duration issues the amount of AAS data used for testing could be configured for a specific environment (DEV, INT, STABLE, etc.)

 # LOP